iamjackg/md2cf/README.md

 `md2cf` can upload entire folders for you.
 This can be useful if you want to mirror some in-repo documentation to Confluence.

 When uploading entire folders, `md2cf` will recursively traverse all subdirectories and upload any `.md` file it encounters.

+By default, `md2cf` will honour your `.gitignore` and skip any files or folders it defines.
+If you want to avoid this, add the `--no-gitignore` option.

 Folders will be represented by empty pages in the final upload, since Confluence can only nest pages under other pages.
 You can modify this behaviour through three command line parameters.

 #### Customizing folder names